Plyometric mechanics and physiology

 This model explains plyometric power through the stretch reflex, which is triggered by:

-Muscle spindles, sensing the rate and magnitude of muscle stretch.
+- Muscle spindles, which sense the rate and magnitude of muscle stretch.

-Fast stretch = more spindle activation = greater reflexive muscle activity.
+- A faster stretch produces more spindle activation, which leads to greater reflexive muscle activity.

-Potentiation is the enhanced force output caused by this reflex if the movement transitions quickly from stretch to contraction.
+Potentiation is the increase in force output caused by this reflex when the movement transitions quickly from stretch to contraction.

 If the time between eccentric and concentric actions is too long, the reflex effect is lost.